The tortured history of American Dream is a lesson in how ambitious plans with the best of intentions can go awry. … READ MORE >

 Initial jobless claims rose for third straight week as millions lost federal pandemic benefits

 First-time jobless claims rose to 362,000 for the week ending Sept.
-25 as enhanced federal unemployment benefits ended, according to government data released Thursday.
-The report provided the first look at how filing for benefits has changed with the expiration of enhanced federal unemployment benefits on ...
-READ MORE >
+25 as enhanced federal unemployment benefits ended, according to government data released Thursday. … READ MORE >

 Chart of the day: Pending home sales rose a surprising 8.1% in August

-Pending sales of homes bounced back strongly in August with an 8.1% increase after two consecutive months of declines, according to data released Wednesday by the National Association of Realtors.
-While the increase exceeded analysts' forecast of 1.8%, it comes as housing inventory has increased ...
-READ MORE >
+Pending sales of homes bounced back strongly in August with an 8.1% increase after two consecutive months of declines, according to data released Wednesday by the National Association of Realtors. … READ MORE >

 Natural gas shortage and soaring prices threaten economic growth

-Soaring natural gas prices point to an energy shortage across the globe, from the United States to Europe and China.
-The crunch has the potential to turn into a crisis if not managed, and has already caused industrial and residential power outages, threatened economic growth and jeopardized climate ...
-READ MORE >
+Soaring gas, oil and coal prices point to an energy shortage across the globe, from the United States to Europe and China.
+The crunch has the potential to turn into a crisis if not managed, and has already caused industrial and residential power outages, threatened economic growth and jeopardized climate goals. … READ MORE >